 A root canal procedure addresses infection or damage within the dental pulp, the soft tissue inside your tooth containing nerve tissue, blood vessels, and connective tissue.
 When bacteria enter this inner chamber through deep decay, cracks, or repeated dental procedures, the pulp becomes inflamed or infected.
 Without treatment, infection spreads through the root canal system into the surrounding bone, potentially forming an abscess and causing increasingly severe pain.

 Root canal therapy removes the diseased tissue from inside the tooth while preserving the outer tooth structure.
-The procedure involves accessing the pulp chamber, removing infected pulp and nerve tissue, cleaning and disinfecting the root canals, and sealing the tooth to prevent future infection.
+The procedure involves accessing the pulp chamber, removing infected pulp and nerve tissue, cleaning and disinfecting the root canals, and sealing the tooth to prevent future tooth infection.
 Despite common misconceptions, modern root canal treatment is no more uncomfortable than receiving a standard dental filling, thanks to local anesthetic and advanced techniques.

-The goal of this endodontic treatment is tooth preservation.
+The goal of this endodontic retreatment is tooth preservation.
 Keeping your natural tooth maintains proper chewing function, protects adjacent teeth from excessive wear, and preserves the natural appearance of your smile.
 A treated tooth, when properly restored, can function normally for many years, often a lifetime with appropriate care.

 Signs You May Need Root Canal Therapy